Integrative Biological and Behavioral Sciences

 Human Microbiome

-Research to understand the role and impact of the microbiome on the health of populations experiencing health disparities, including but not limited to studies on changes in the microbiome diversity from dietary or social and environmental exposures and pathways in which the host environment influences metabolic, immune, and neuroendocrine functions.
+Research to understand the role and impact of the microbiome on the health, including but not limited to studies on changes in the microbiome from dietary or social and environmental exposures and pathways in which the host environment influences metabolic, immune, and neuroendocrine functions.

 Program Contact(s): Dr. Utibe Bickham-Wright, Dr. Seema Desai, Dr. Gabriel Lai